astevko/TophatClanBot/DISCORD_LOGGING_FIX.md

 The constant rate limiting was caused by:
 1. **Too short delay** (0.25s instead of 1.1s)
 2. **Too many INFO logs** sent to Discord
+3. **Noisy discord.py rate limit warnings** in logs

 **Solution:**
 1. ✅ Increased delay to 1.1 seconds
 2. ✅ Filter out INFO logs from Discord
+3. ✅ Suppress discord.http logger warnings
-3. ✅ All logs still captured in bot.log
+4. ✅ All logs still captured in bot.log

-**Result:** No more constant rate limiting! 🎉
+**Result:** No more constant rate limiting + cleaner logs! 🎉

 ---